shajigholam/Real-Estate-Agent-Website/README.md

-# Real Estate Agent Website
+# Real Estate Agent Website🏡
 This project involves creating a professional website for a local real estate agent.
 The site consists of:

 Home Page: Showcases the agent's profile, mission statement, customer feedback, and a video highlighting previous property listings.